 - Does the project proposal clearly include a problem and tentative solution for the final proposal essay?

 - Does the proposal explain why the problem and solution are important and relevant to a specific audience?
 Can the specific audience enact the proposed solution?
-Is a specific method for contacting (by email or postal delivery) the audience stated?
+Is an email or street address stated?